 If you have to get up and walk to your kitchen table to eat, you’re less likely to snack mindlessly.
 Make the TV room an eating-free zone, as well as your desk.
 Eat only in the kitchen or dining room.

 Stressing about work, school and life makes you more likely to gain weight.
 Thus, stressing about losing weight is counterproductive.
 Every day, in addition to exercise you should schedule a 15- to 20-minute relaxation break.
-Close your eyes and breathe deeply or engage in yoga exercises.
+Close your eyes and breathe deeply.

 Look at What You Eat